[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 It’s almost the end!
 I will announce two assignments.

-For the first homework, please make two sentences using honorifics.
+For the first homework assignment, please write two sentences using honorifics.

-If I were you, I would make like this.
+If I were you, I would make it like this.

 My father is waking up at five in the morning.